-It’s common for people to put all of their energy into reaching a goal when the motivation is high in the beginning but oftentimes this leads to burnout and then failure.
-For beginners, it’s essential to start slowly and build sustainable habits overtime.
+It’s common for people to put all of their energy into reaching a goal when the motivation is high in the beginning, but too often this leads to burnout and then failure.
+For beginners, it’s essential to start slowly and build sustainable habits over time.
 The goal is to improve 1% every day.
-It seems small on a daily basis but over time the change is astronomical.
+It seems small on a daily basis but in the long run the change is astronomical.
 At the end of a year, the person who focused on small changes is in a significantly different place than the person who tried to change everything at once, seven different times in the last twelve months!

-For intermediate and advanced athletes, the protocols may look very different but the process is still the same; improve 1% every day!
-A nutritional protocol for a beginner may include adding protein at each meal compared to a macronutrient profile for an advanced athlete with a strong nutritional foundation.
+For intermediate and advanced athletes, the protocols may look very different but the process is still the same: improve 1% every day!
+A nutritional protocol for a beginner may include adding protein at each meal, whereas an advanced athlete would adhere to a macronutrient diet with a strong nutritional foundation.
 The same ideas apply to fitness!
-Different individuals deserve different prescriptions applied in a way that promotes small, sustainable changes over time.
+Different individuals need different prescriptions; the idea is small, sustainable changes over time.
 The plan that works is the plan that the client can adhere to for YEARS, not weeks.

-Coaches need to guide clients on how they can achieve long-term success.
-Oftentimes it’s slowing down and creating a plan of attack for how they can not only reach their goals but sustain them, one step at a time.
+Coaches need to guide clients in how they can achieve long-term success.
+Generally, it requires slowing down and creating a plan of attack for how they can both reach their goals and sustain them, one step at a time.
 Central Athlete’s initial assessment and consultative processes ensure that each client is building sustainable habits that meet them where they are and move them forward based on their own personal goals and needs.

 Avoid Overuse Injuries

 Moving too quickly through the strength continuum will lead to injury so it's essential to know what needs to be developed in order to prevent a setback.
-A common example is when kipping pull-ups bypass strict pull-ups.
-This occurs because the connective tissue of the shoulder has not been adequately developed to support explosive pulling movements.
+A common example is bypassing strict pull-ups in favor of kipping pull-ups.
+Injury can occur here because the connective tissue of the shoulder has not been adequately developed to support explosive pulling movements.
 Connective tissues such as ligaments, tendons, and cartilage take the longest to recover and strengthen.
-Where muscle takes days to recover and strengthen, connective tissue can take up to weeks or months to increase stiffness.
-Another example where common injuries occur is when individuals move too quickly into Olympic lifting, a strength speed movement, before adequate absolute strength has been developed.
-Both examples not only increase the potential for injury, they are also one of the leading factors of stalled progress.
+Whereas muscle takes days to recover and strengthen, connective tissue can take up to weeks or months to increase stiffness.
+Another example where common injuries occur is when individuals move too quickly into Olympic lifting, a strength/speed movement, before adequate absolute strength has been developed.
+Both examples increase the potential for injury and hence can result in stalled progress.

 Set Realistic Expectations

-To avoid disappointment it is essential for a coach to know where the client is starting and what it will take to reach that specific goal.
+To avoid disappointment, it is essential for a coach to know where the client is starting and what it will take to reach a specific goal.
 This information is necessary to create a realistic timeline for the client.
-For some individuals, this specific goal (like getting a muscle up) can take years to accomplish and for others, it may only take a few weeks or months.
+For some individuals, a specific goal (like mastering a muscle-up) can take years to accomplish and for others, it may take only a few weeks or months.

-Coaches need to be honest with their clients and set milestones of accomplishments along the way.
-Want a muscle up but have no strict pull-ups?
+Coaches need to be honest with their clients and set milestones for accomplishments along the way.
+Want a muscle-up but have no strict pull-ups?
 The first milestone is to complete a sixty-second chin over bar hold followed by 6 strict supinated pull-ups and 6 strict dips followed by false grip hangs and so on and so forth.
-This is crucial so the individual can physically see that he or she is moving towards their goals and improving their strength.
+This is crucial so the individual can feel, physically, that he or she is moving toward their goals and improving their strength.
 If the goal takes years, setting goals along the way will avoid disappointment and facilitate a process-driven approach.